 Decisions result from an interaction between multiple functional systems acting in parallel to process information in very different ways, each with strengths and weaknesses.
-In this review, we address three action-selection components of this decisionmaking system: The Pavlovian system releases an action from a limited repertoire of potential actions such as approaching learned stimuli.
-Like the Pavlovian system, the habit system is computationally fast, but permits arbitrary stimulus-action pairings.
+In this review, the authors address three action-selection components of decision-making: The Pavlovian system releases an action from a limited repertoire of potential actions, such as approaching learned stimuli.
+Like the Pavlovian system, the habit system is computationally fast but, unlike the Pavlovian system permits arbitrary stimulus-action pairings.
 These associations are a "forward" mechanism; when a situation is recognized, the action is released.
-In contrast, the deliberative system is flexible, but takes time to process.
-The deliberative system uses knowledge of the causal structure of the world to search forward into the future, planning actions to maximize expected rewards.
-This depends on the ability to imagine future possibilities, including novel situations, and allows decisions to be taken without having to have previously experienced the options.
-Various anatomical structures have been identified that carry out the information processing of each of these systems: hippocampus constitutes a map of the world that can be used for searching/imagining the future, dorsal striatal neurons represent situation-action zebkurthnelson@gmail.com, Wellcome Trust Centre for Neuroimaging, University College London redish@umn.edu, University of Minnesota associations, and ventral striatum maintains value representations for all three systems.
-Each of these systems presents vulnerabilities to pathologies that can manifest as psychiatric disorders.
+In contrast, the deliberative system is flexible but takes time to process.
+The deliberative system uses knowledge of the causal structure of the world to search into the future, planning actions to maximize expected rewards.
+Deliberation depends on the ability to imagine future possibilities, including novel situations, and it allows decisions to be taken without having previously experienced the options.
+Various anatomical structures have been identified that carry out the information processing of each of these systems: hippocampus constitutes a map of the world that can be used for searching/imagining the future; dorsal striatal neurons represent situation-action associations; and ventral striatum maintains value representations for all three systems.
+Each system presents vulnerabilities to pathologies that can manifest as psychiatric disorders.
 Understanding these systems and their relation to neuroanatomy opens up a deeper way to treat the structural problems underlying various disorders.